Employing part-time workers

 You should notify the worker of your proposed changes to their working hours as soon as possible and explain to them why these alterations are necessary.
 If you do this, they may be more willing to consider and agree to your plans.

 You should then consult with the worker and/or their representatives, eg trade union representatives or representatives of any relevant information and consultation forum, to reach an agreement.
-See how to inform and consult your employees.
+See inform and consult your employees.

 Worker refuses the change to working hours